 We are a small, well-established hobby breeder situated between Jacksonville and Gainesville, Florida, that proudly produces the finest chocolate, yellow, and black Labrador Retriever puppies available in Florida today.
 Our puppies are sold on a limited-registration basis to pet homes only, and we take pride in the fastidious, loving, and stimulating environment in which they are raised.
 We do not sell puppies through e-mail.
-We must review your application and speak to you on the phone before we accept a deposit for one of our outstanding puppies.
+You must submit an application before we speak to you on the phone or accept a deposit from you for one of our outstanding puppies.